jbob0110/JRE-Main/README.md

 Options Button takes you to the options page where you can edit the SD, TA, and SE that show in the pop-up dropdown lists.

-SC-N Button ONLY adds labels.
-No sub-tasks are created

 Release Notes Button adds a single sub-task for the SD selected (Release Notes Sub-task)

 SC-Y AND Release Notes Button will still create JIRAs if and SD, TA, or SE is NOT selected.